spatie/laravel-stubs/README.md

 This repo contains an opionated version of the Laravel stubs.
 The most notable changes are:

-- the migration doesn't have a `down` function
+- the migrations don't have a `down` function
 - controllers don't extend a base controller
 - none of the model attributes are guarded
 - use return type hints where possible